 Even if you don’t plan to decorate with it, making fondant from scratch can be a fun sensory project for the kids.
 Made using marshmallows and confectioners’ sugar, this fondant feels and acts like play dough, but is completely edible.
 Kids can easily add color using icing colors or any store-bought food coloring.

 How are you getting your kids into baking and decorating?
+Found some recipes that other kids will love?
+Have some other easy desserts for kids to make themselves?
 Let us know in the comments below or post a picture on Instagram, Facebook or Twitter and tag us @wiltoncakes.